 We can form strong unity to force the people in power to respond to our demands for justice and equality.
 Together we can prevent attempts to impose the normalization of zionism and racism on us, and together we will win justice and all the national rights of the Palestinian people.

-We cannot rest because we Palestinians are fighting against the final5most brutal racism, apartheid, and white supremacy, against an Israel that attempts to eradicate our Palestinian right of return, self-determination, and independence.
+We cannot rest because we Palestinians are fighting against the most brutal racism, apartheid, and white supremacy, against an Israel that attempts to eradicate our Palestinian right of return, self-determination, and independence.
 These are rights that cannot be negotiated and that we will never give up!

 And your fight for your own justice and liberation is a fight for our justice and liberation as well.
 We will not lose hope in achieving our goals of justice, peace, and real liberation while we have friends and supporters like you in the U.S. and across the globe.
 The demonstrations of thousands and thousands all over the world against Trump’s Jerusalem Declaration, including protests every single day here in Jordan, plus the UN vote that crushed the U.S. and Israel, assure us that the people of the world are with us, and that resistance is the only way.
 And that’s how Trump will lose, and how all the racist systems, including Israel’s, will lose as well!